Saluting Battery (Valletta)

 The Saluting Battery (Batterija tas-Salut) is an artillery battery in Valletta, Malta.
 It was constructed in the 16th century by the Order of Saint John, on or near the site of an Ottoman battery from the Great Siege of Malta.
 The battery forms the lower tier of St. Peter & Paul Bastion of the Valletta Land Front, located below the Upper Barrakka Gardens and overlooking Fort St. Angelo and the rest of the Grand Harbour.

-The Saluting Battery was mainly used for firing ceremonial gun salutes and signals, but it also saw military use during the blockade of 1798–1800 and World War II.
+The Saluting Battery was mainly used for firing ceremonial gun salutes and signals marking the opening and closure of the city gates, but it also saw military use during the blockade of 1798–1800 and World War II.
 The battery remained an active military installation until its guns were removed by the British in 1954.
 It was restored and opened to the public in the early 21st century, and it is now equipped with eight working replicas of SBBL 32-pounders which fire gun signals daily, Mon - Sat, at 1200 and 1600.

 History

 Hospitaller rule

 The origins of the Saluting Battery go back to the Great Siege of Malta in 1565.
 During the siege, Ottoman forces mounted cannon on the Sciberras Peninsula (now occupied by Valletta and Floriana) to bombard the Order of Saint John in Fort St. Angelo.
 One of the siege batteries was located close to where the Saluting Battery is now, since the area is on high ground and has clear views of St. Angelo and the rest of the Grand Harbour.

 In 1566, after the siege was lifted, the city of Valletta was founded.
 St. Peter & Paul Bastion began to be built in the same year, and was finished in 1570.
 The bastion has a multi-tiered artillery platform, from which guns could be mounted to command the full length and depth of the Grand Harbour.
 The Saluting Battery was built on the lower platform, while a loggia and a private garden were built on the upper part in the early 17th century.
 During the order's rule in Malta, the battery was used for both military and ceremonial purposes.
 By the late 18th century, the battery was armed with sixteen 12-pounder bronze cannon that fired stone spherical shots.

-During the French occupation of Malta and the siege of Valletta by Maltese insurgents, the armament of the Saluting Battery remained unchanged, but the guns' elevations were increased to be able to bombarded insurgent positions on Corradino Heights across the harbour.
+During the French occupation of Malta and the siege of Valletta by Maltese insurgents, the armament of the Saluting Battery remained unchanged, but the guns' elevations were increased to be able to bombard insurgent positions on Corradino Heights across the harbour.